borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 ### Consistency check configuration

 Another option is to customize your consistency checks.
-The default consistency checks run both full-repository checks and per-archive checks within each repository no more than once a month.
+By default, if you omit consistency checks from configuration, borgmatic runs default consistency checks of full-repository checks (`repository`) and per-archive checks (`archives`) within each repository, no more than once a month.
+This is equivalent to what `borg check` does if run without options.

 But if you find that archive checks are too slow, for example, you can configure borgmatic to run repository checks only.
 Configure this in the